SergeyFM/SergeyFM/README.md

 <br>
 💥 I’m happy to be part of the #GitHub community and have the chance to learn and share my ideas! <br> <br>
 <img src="panorama.jpg" height=50px width=100%>
-🏃 Besides programming, my hobbies include marathon running, photography and learning human languages - so far I can speak English, German and Russian (my mother tongue).
+🏃 Apart from coding, I like to run marathons, take pictures and learn languages.
+I am fluent in English, German and Russian.
 <br><br>

 ✨ Please feel free to let me know if anything.  <br>